 The complete message says that This PC doesn’t currently meet all the system requirements for Windows 11.
 Get the details and see if there are things you can do in the PC Health Check app.

-While Microsoft is working on a solution for this problem, you can still upgrade to Windows 11 by using the ISO file or the Windows 11 Installation Assistant.
+While Microsoft is working on a solution for this problem, you can still upgrade to Windows 11 using the ISO file or the Windows 11 Installation Assistant.

-Although it says you won’t lose any data, we would strongly suggest creating a backup of your data before doing that.
+Although it says you won’t lose any data, we strongly suggest creating a backup of your data before doing that.
 However, after you convert your disk to GPT, disable the Legacy or CSM boot from BIOS before booting.

 How do I bypass system requirements in Windows 11?